sahana-athota/diagnostic-assistant/README.md

-# Diagnostic Assistant - AI-Powered Disease Prediction
+# Diagnoself - AI-Powered Disease Prediction

 ## Overview
-**Diagnostic Assistant** is an AI-driven web application that enables users to self-diagnose potential diseases based on their symptoms.
+**Diagnoself** is an AI-driven web application that enables users to self-diagnose potential diseases based on their symptoms.
 By leveraging **Machine Learning (Random Forest Algorithm)** and a structured **medical dataset**, this tool predicts the **top three most likely diseases** a user might have.
 Additionally, it provides a **Diabetes Risk Assessment**, calculating the probability of a user being diabetic based on key health indicators.

 ## Features
 - **Symptom-Based Disease Prediction** - Users select symptoms, and the AI predicts possible diseases.